rust-lang/book/nostarch/chapter10.md

 ### Performance of Code Using Generics

-You might be wondering whether there is a runtime cost when you’re using generic type parameters.
-The good news is that Rust implements generics in such a way that your code doesn’t run any slower using generic types than it would with concrete types.
+You might be wondering whether there is a runtime cost when using generic type parameters.
+The good news is that using generic types won't make your run any slower than it would with concrete types.

-Rust accomplishes this by performing monomorphization of the code that is using generics at compile time. *Monomorphization* is the process of turning generic code into specific code by filling in the concrete types that are used when compiled.
+Rust accomplishes this by performing monomorphization of the code using generics at compile time. *Monomorphization* is the process of turning generic code into specific code by filling in the concrete types that are used when compiled.
 In this process, the compiler does the opposite of the steps we used to create the generic function in Listing 10-5: the compiler looks at all the places where generic code is called and generates code for the concrete types the generic code is called with.

-Let’s look at how this works with an example that uses the standard library’s `Option<T>` enum:
+Let’s look at how this works by using the standard library’s generic `Option<T>` enum:

 ```